GospelSounders/ahEditor/README.md

-# ch1941 Editor (ch1941editor)
+# Advent Hymnals Editor

-Tools for proofreading scanned and OCRed Sabbath School Lessons
+Tools for proofreading scanned and OCRed Hymn score sheets to extract lyrics, notes and headings